pchemguy/SQLiteC-for-VBA/Project Status.md

 The design of the SQLiteC package also incorporates several circular reference loops ([Fig. 2][SQLiteC classes]).
 I only realized this matter once I drafted the class diagram.
 This topic is discussed in more detail [here][ObjectStore], and the current implementation of the SQLiteC package resolves circular references via a CleanUp cascade.

-Although preliminary tests suggest the current SQLiteCAdo performance is reasonable, I have not evaluated it carefully nor optimized it.
+Although preliminary tests suggest the current SQLiteCAdo performance is reasonable, I have not evaluated it carefully nor optimized it yet.
 While there is room for improvement, it is too early to invest efforts into profiling before refactoring discussed above is performed.

 #### Locked database state handling

-The first issue is associated with the ADODB library and the SQLiteODBC driver,  and thus, it affects the SQLiteADO subpackage.
-I discovered this problem while integrating the [SecureADODB fork][] into my demo app [ContactEditor][], and it was the reason I started this project, hoping to find a workaround.
-This issue occurs when an ADODB object attempts to execute a modifying query (e.g., journal mode change pragma) against a locked database.
-As a result, the host application (in my case Excel) hangs for 100 s before raising the 'Database is busy' error (see demo macro DemoHostFreezeWithBusyDb in module LiteExamples located in SQLite/ADO/ADemo).
-The issue may manifest itself due to several different circumstances.
-The simplest way to reproduce it is to lock the database by starting a transaction using a GUI tool, such as [DB Browser for SQLite][].
-LiteFSCheck class attempts to detect various potential issues before opening the database or an attempt to modify it.
-LiteFSCheck checks for the presence of a pending transaction indirectly via the journal files.
-SQLiteC subpackage uses the SQLiteC API directly and is not affected by this issue.
-SQLite returns the 'Database is busy' status via the API right away, and SQLiteC can handle it without hanging the application.
+Both the ADODB library and SQLiteODBC driver define the timeout feature.
+The driver, however, has a bug: it ignores the timeout value set by the ADODB objects.
+The default SQLiteODBC timeout, defined in its source, is 100s, and it can only be changed via the connection string option 'Timeout=XXX;' (XXX - value in ms).
+Also, if the 'StepAPI=True' option is specified, the timeout feature is disabled completely regardless of the XXX value above.
+The LiteFSCheck class checks for potential issues before opening the database or executing a modifying query to prevent timeout-related errors.
+It also checks for the presence of a pending transaction indirectly via the journal files.
+SQLiteC subpackage uses the SQLiteC API returning the 'Database is busy' status due to a database lock right away, without raising an error or hanging the application.

 #### Relative performance

+Another significant issue is the [performance of DLL calls][DLL calls] from VBA.
+The issue does not affect Excel 2002-x32, but most VBA7-based Office environments are probably affected by this Microsoft [AMSI][] penalty.
+What is now relatively clear from the referenced page is why calling an empty DLL routine (no arguments, no return value) takes 8ns under Excel 2002/VBA6/x32 and 2us 2016/VBA7/x64.

-The third issue is related to the performance of DLL calls from VBA.
-It should affect both subpackages, as SQLiteC calls the SQLite DLL explicitly, and SQLiteADO calls the SQLiteODBC driver via the ADODB library.
-I will provide further details on a separate page.
-Initial rough performance tests suggest that SQLiteC is more efficient than pure ADODB with scalar queries, but ADODB outperforms SQLiteC when a set of rows is retrieved.
+AMSI penalty should affect both subpackages, as SQLiteC calls the SQLite DLL explicitly, and SQLiteADO calls the SQLiteODBC driver via the ADODB library.
+Initial rough performance tests suggest that SQLiteC is more efficient than pure ADODB with scalar queries, but ADODB may outperform SQLiteC when a set of rows is retrieved.
 This result is very preliminary, however.
 While coding the SQLiteC package, I kept in mind efficiency consideration overall but have not made any profiling tuning yet, postponing this process until a properly working draft is available.
 I should also add the [SQLiteForExcel][] project, which wraps SQLite C API in a regular module, as a performance reference.

 <!-- References -->